feup-infolab/dendro-install/README.md

 	* shibboleth_authentication_callback_url="shibboleth_authentication_callback_url"
-	#this is the endpoint where the login request falls back into after the authentication in the IDP is successful for example: "http://dendropessoal.up.pt:3001/Shibboleth/login/callback"
+	#this is the endpoint where the login request falls back into after the authentication in the IDP is successful.
+Example value: "http://dendropessoal.up.pt:3001/Shibboleth/login/callback"

 	* shibboleth_authentication_entry_point="shibboleth_authentication_entry_point"
-	#this is the IDP entry point for the Shibboleth authentication, in this case for the University of Porto for example: "https://stark.up.pt/idp/profile/SAML2/Redirect/SSO"
+	#this is the IDP entry point for the Shibboleth authentication, in this case for the University of Porto.
+Example value: "https://stark.up.pt/idp/profile/SAML2/Redirect/SSO"

 	* shibboleth_authentication_issuer="shibboleth_authentication_issuer"
-	#this url identifies the issuer (the service provider, usually ends with "shibboleth") for example: "https://dendropessoal.up.pt/shibboleth"
+	#this url identifies the issuer (the service provider, usually ends with "shibboleth").
+Example value: "https://dendropessoal.up.pt/shibboleth"

 	* shibboleth_authentication_session_secret="shibboleth_authentication_session_secret"
 	#the session secret